AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-adaptive-form/create-form-fragment.md

 ---
-title: Creating Adaptive Form fragment
+title: Creating Form fragment
 description: AEM forms provides a convenient mechanism to create form segment like a panel or a group of fields only once and reuse them across adaptive forms.
 feature: adaptive-forms
 topics: authoring
 audience: developer
 doc-type: tutorial
 activity: understand
+thumbnail: 37325.jpg
 ---

-# Creating Adaptive Form Fragment
+# Creating Form Fragment

 A fragment is a reusable part of a form.
 For example, a fragment can include an address block or legal text.
 Using fragments simplifies and speeds up the creation and maintenance of large numbers of forms.